icerpc/icerpc-csharp/examples/README.md

 ## [Secure](./Secure/)

-The Secure example shows how to create client and server applications that communicates using TLS secure connections.
+The Secure example shows how to create client and server applications that communicate using TLS secure connections.

 ## [Stream](./Stream/)